 Exercising with Limited Mobility

 Researchers report resistance training may slow down the progression of Multiple Sclerosis by protecting the nervous system against the disease.
 In a 2017 study published in the Multiple Sclerosis Journal, physical training seems to have a protective effect on the brain.
 Patients already on MS medication who did resistance training showed a tendency for less brain shrinkage.
-The researchers also noted several smaller brain areas that started to grow in response to the resistance training.6
+The researchers also noted several smaller brain areas that started to grow in response to resistance training.6

 This sort of research leaves me hopeful that one day it will be the norm to encourage people living with Multiple Sclerosis to practice physical fitness as a vital part of their treatment plan.
 In the meantime, experts agree that strength training can build bone mass and muscle; improving balance.
-Flexibility exercises like stretching can help loosen stiff and tight muscles, giving a person better range of motion and aerobic activity can improve endurance.
-Another great bonus is that exercise releases endorphins that helps with mood and stress.
+Flexibility exercises like stretching can help loosen stiff and tight muscles, giving a person a better range of motion and aerobic activity can improve endurance.
+Another great bonus is that exercise releases endorphins that help with mood and stress.

 Before starting any new exercise routines, always seek the advice of a medical professional.

 Find out what kind of exercise may be suitable.
 Ask how often you should exercise and at what pace.
 Remember, with MS, it’s important not to get overheated.
-During hot weather, aim to exercise in the morning when it’s cooler and you’re likely have more energy.
+During hot weather, aim to exercise in the morning when it’s cooler and you’re likely to have more energy.
 Or exercise in air conditioning.
 Think about the activity you are considering and the environment in which it’s practiced.
 If it won’t work for you, think of alternatives.
 For example, hot yoga is not a good idea if you are heat sensitive, but there is regular yoga and arm-chair yoga as alternatives.